kerrgarr/May-2022-Aircraft-Image-Classification/README.md

 <code> conda activate aircraft </code>

 --------------------------------------------------------------------------------------------------------
-Currently, in the folder code, you can train the models using a linear model, multi-layer perceptron model, convolutional neural network, and ResNet 152.
+Currently, in the folder code, you can train the models using a convolutional neural network and ResNet 152.

-To train the Linear, the code is:

-<code> python -m code.train -m linear </code>

-To train the MLP, the code is:

-<code> python -m code.train -m mlp </code>

 To train the CNN, the code is: